stevepowell99/enkidu/instructions/dream.md

 - Merge notes (write a new note that replaces older ones).
 - Delete redundant notes.
 - Rewrite note content to be clearer and more concise.
-- Add/clean front matter (title/created/tags/source).
+- Add/clean front matter (title/created/tags/source/importance).

+### Importance
+Use `importance: 0..3` in front matter:
+- 0 = low
+- 1 = normal (default)
+- 2 = important
+- 3 = critical / often-reused

+Higher importance increases retrieval weight.

 ## Diary
 In `diary`, write a clear markdown summary of what you did and why (high-level, no fluff).